zcox/recipe-chatbot/homeworks/hw3/README.md

 **Definition**: When a user requests a recipe with specific dietary restrictions or preferences, the Recipe Bot should provide a recipe that actually meets those restrictions and preferences.

 **Examples**:
-- ✅ Pass: User asks for "vegan pasta recipe" → Bot provides pasta with plant-based ingredients only
+- ✅ Pass: User asks for "vegan pasta recipe" → Bot provides pasta with nutritional yeast instead of parmesan
-- ❌ Fail: User asks for "vegan pasta recipe" → Bot provides pasta with cheese or meat
+- ❌ Fail: User asks for "vegan pasta recipe" → Bot suggests using honey as a sweetener (honey isn't vegan)
+- ✅ Pass: User asks for "gluten-free bread" → Bot provides recipe using almond flour and xanthan gum
+- ❌ Fail: User asks for "gluten-free bread" → Bot suggests using regular soy sauce (contains wheat) in the recipe
+- ✅ Pass: User asks for "keto dinner" → Bot provides cauliflower rice with high-fat protein
+- ❌ Fail: User asks for "keto dinner" → Bot includes sweet potato as a "healthy carb" (too high-carb for keto)

 ### Dietary Restriction Definitions (for reference):
 - **Vegan**: No animal products (meat, dairy, eggs, honey, etc.)